 Participants in a SIMPLE IRA Plan

 Employees who elect to contribute or to whose accounts you deposit contributions are participants.
 Your obligation is to provide information to your financial institution on those employees who can participate as described in your plan document.
 You will want to keep your financial institution aware of any changes in the status of those employees who can participate (for example, new employees).

 SIMPLE IRA plans operate on a calendar-year basis.
 An employer may initially set up a SIMPLE IRA plan as late as October 1.

-If the plan provides for automatic enrollment, employers can choose to automatically enroll employees in SIMPLE IRA plans as long as the employees are allowed to choose not to have salary reduction contributions made to their SIMPLE IRAs or to have salary reduction contributions made in a different amount.
+If the plan provides for automatic enrollment, the employer can choose to automatically enroll employees in the SIMPLE IRA plan as long as the employees are allowed to choose not to have salary reduction contributions made to their SIMPLE IRAs or to have salary reduction contributions made in a different amount.

 Employees can make salary reduction contributions in any amount to a SIMPLE IRA plan up to the legal limits.
-The maximum amount that an employee can contribute is $11,500 per year for 2011 and 2012.
-(This amount is subject to cost-of-living adjustments for years after 2012.)
+The maximum amount that an employee can contribute is $12,000 in 2014 and $12,500 in 2015.
+(This amount is subject to cost-of-living adjustments for years after 2015.)
 Additional employee contributions (known as catch-up contributions) are allowed for employees age 50 or over.
-The additional contribution limit is $2,500 per year for 2011 and 2012.
-(This amount is subject to cost-of-living adjustments for years after 2012.)
+The additional contribution limit is $2,500 in 2014 and $3,000 in 2015.
+(This amount is subject to cost-of-living adjustments for years after 2015.)